algolia/magento/_src/m2-faq-support-data.md

 > Some products are filtered out of your indexes - Check the products attributes ...

-The extension comes with a product-level filter that removes all out of stock or disabled products from your search results.
-So no invisible products will be indexed.
-Can you please make sure that all of your products are enabled, visible, and in stock?
+The extension comes with a product-level filter that removes all out-of-stock and disabled products from your search results.
+No invisible products will be indexed either.
+For more information, see our discussion about [Product Indexing](/magento/doc/m2/indexing/#products-indexing).

+Can you therefore please make sure that all of your products are enabled, visible, and in stock?

 If they are still not showing up, take a look at the logic below.
-This is what we use to filter out products.
+This is what we use to filter-out products.
 Maybe your products will be filtered?

 ```PHP
 // Remove product from index if: deleted, disabled, out of stock, not visible